At a glance

 Electrolytes, especially sodium and potassium, regulate fluid absorption into the body and facilitate the movement of water into and out of cells.

 Drinking plain water without adequate electrolyte concentrations can cause fluids to pass through the digestive tract without being effectively absorbed.
-This explains why you can be dehydrated despite drinking plenty of water
+This explains why you can be dehydrated despite drinking plenty of water.

-• Support a healthy nervous system and brain function
+- Supporting a healthy nervous system and brain function

-• Help speed up digestion
+- Help speed up digestion

-• Promote a relaxed muscle tone
+- Promote a relaxed muscle tone

-• Support relaxation and restful sleep
+- Support a calm nervous system and restful sleep

-• Enhance skeletal health
+- Enhance skeletal health

 Watch the video below to learn why drinking water isn’t the best way to stay hydrated.